-Students go into the MBA with big dreams and come out with crippling debt.
+This trend should be celebrated.
+For decades, MBA candidates entered business school with big dreams only to exit with crippling debt.
 It’s not just the $500,000 cost that gives us pause—MBAs don’t offer the value they used to.
 It’s easy for bureaucratic institutions to fall behind when the world is moving at a breakneck speed.
-Today, an MBA is useless.
+Today, a rising faction believes the MBA is useless.

 MBA Alternative #1: Take the brunchwork Business Intensive

 Ranked as one of the best mini MBA programs, brunchwork has helped thousands of professionals build their networks, skill up, and improve their careers.
 Dubbed its Business Intensive, brunchwork offers this three or six-month online course focused on developing eight critical business skills via sophisticated projects.

 You’ll walk away from the Intensive with actionable knowledge in: Strategy & Finance; Pricing; Communication & Presentation; Sales & Influence; Customer Research; Marketing & Branding; Web Development.

 brunchwork is a pioneer of the “flipped classroom,” earning the company a spot atop Forbes’s 10 best online business courses.
 In this type of immersive education experience, you can expect exciting live discussions, hands-on projects, real-time feedback, and meaningful networking.

 You’ll get to tap into the minds of leaders from companies like Canva, Patagonia, Peloton, Nike and more.
 Weekly speakers from the world’s leading brands are this MBA alternative’s secret sauce.